ysyk2021/the-perfect-job-interview-a-complete-guide-to-succeeding-in-any-interview/src/chapter-6-2.md

-Chapter: Strategies for Addressing Potential Red Flags or Concerns
+Strategies for Addressing Potential Red Flags or Concerns
 ==================================================================

 In this chapter, we will explore effective strategies for addressing potential red flags or concerns during a job interview.
 A red flag or concern may arise due to gaps in your resume, limited experience in a specific area, a career change, or any other aspect that may raise doubt in the interviewer's mind.
 By employing the strategies outlined in this chapter, you can proactively address these concerns and present yourself as a strong candidate for the position.